Twistor spinors and extended conformal superalgebras: Symmetry Operators of Twistor Spinors

 and for closed CKY forms, they are are equal to

-It is known that the twistor equation is conformally covariant under the rescalings of the metric.
-If we have a twistor spinor $\psi$ on a manifold with metric $g$, then we can construct another twistor spinor $e^{\lambda/2}\psi$ on a manifold with metric $e^{2\lambda}g$.
-Hence, from the soluions of the twistor equation in Minkowski background, one can obtain the twistor spinors on maximally symmetric spacetimes of constant curvature since they correspond to conformally flat manifolds.
+Because of the conformal invariance of the twistor equation, from the solutions of the twistor equation in Minkowski background, one can obtain the twistor spinors on maximally symmetric spacetimes of constant curvature since they correspond to conformally flat manifolds.

 On the other hand, the solutions of the twistor equation can also be found from a known solution of the equation.
 Since the squaring map of twistor spinors give CKY forms, the symmetry operator defined in (13) can be written in terms of twistor spinors only.
 For a spinor $\psi$ and its dual $\overline{\psi}$ with respect to the inner product $(.,.)$ on spinors, the squaring map is defined as